-The Coworking movement has come a long way for the past several years.
+The Coworking evolution has come a long way for the past several years.
+The coworking movement has a long story.
 It all started as these small hubs and hacker spaces for freelancers and small, low-budget startups.
 Until recently when it started to evolve into something much, much bigger.
 Coworking will become the way of working for most if not all small and mid-sized businesses.

 Coworking 2.0 is the next generation of office space, codenamed Spaas (Space As A Service – pronounced SPACE).